Headstorm/ScalaSchool/README.md

 # ScalaSchool

 Welcome to Headstorm Scala School!
-Our program focuses on learning the core elements of Scala and pure functional programming with a sprinkling of category theory.
+This program focuses on learning the core elements of Scala and pure functional programming with a sprinkling of [category theory](https://en.wikipedia.org/wiki/Category_theory).

-Scala derives from a combination of the words “scalable” and “language” and is a functional programming language with OO capabilities.
-It compiles to Java bytecode and runs on top of the Java Virtual Machine.
+Scala is a strongly typed, functional programming language with an OO heritage.
+It compiles to Java bytecode and runs on the Java Virtual Machine.

-Scala can be interpreted or compiled.
-Use one of the following three tools to run or interpret your Scala code as you practice, these tools are called [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):
+Use one of the following tools to run your Scala code as you practice, these tools are called [REPLs](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):
 * The built in Scala REPL: `brew install scala` .
 Now type `scala` on the command line.
 Welcome to your built in Scala REPL!
 * Ammonite:  `sudo sh -c '(echo "#!/usr/bin/env sh" && curl -L https://github.com/lihaoyi/Ammonite/releases/download/1.7.1/2.13-1.7.1) > /usr/local/bin/amm && chmod +x /usr/local/bin/amm' && amm` .
 Ammonite runs automatically after installation, and you can run it later with `amm`
 * Scastie: https://scastie.scala-lang.org/